 One major example: auto insurance.
 While personal auto insurance is perfectly fine for most people, the self-employed have to think about whether personal insurance will be enough, or whether they need to switch to commercial insurance.

 For freelancers who work from home and never or rarely meet with clients face-to-face, personal auto insurance is probably enough.
 For freelancers who need to travel, transport people or goods, or otherwise use their vehicle for business purposes a lot, you may want to look into your car insurance options and consider commercial insurance instead.
+If you’re not sure where to start, insurance companies such as TD Insurance could be a good fit for your purpose here.
+This way you can get a feel for what commercial auto insurance offers before diving in head first.

 Why is it so important?
 The major reason is liability.
 If you're a freelancers who finds yourself the subject of a work-related lawsuit involving your car, it could quickly mean the end of your business.
 Freelancers already have to be careful about their money -- a lawsuit can be especially grievous when you're just getting by.